glebbash/carrot-blog/posts/lo/devlog-11.md

 - `optimizer` - optimizes the IR
 - `codegen` - compiles the IR for the target architecture

-Because I was trying to make compiler small, originally I made a decision to simplify the pipeline to this:
+Because I was trying to make the compiler small, originally I made a decision to simplify the pipeline to this:
 - `lexer` - splits source code into tokens
 - `parser/ir-builder` - parses tokens, keeping AST parts as function locals and builds WASM "IR"
 - `codegen (WasmModule::dump)` - dumps the WASM "IR" using WASM binary format

-The reasoning was that making AST isn't really needed to build WASM module and I would save a lot of lines by not defining all the AST nodes (~500LOC just for the types).
+The reasoning was that making an AST isn't really needed to build WASM module and I would save a lot of lines by not defining all the AST nodes (~500LOC just for the types).

 This approach worked fine but it was limited in a way that there was only one global transformation possible: `you go from source code to WASM binary` (and also writing inspection info to stderr in `--inspect` mode).